1980 Turkish coup d'état: Economy

 One of the coup's most visible effects was on the economy.
-On the day of the coup, it was on the verge of collapse, with three digit inflation.
-There was large-scale unemployment, and a chronic foreign trade deficit.
-The economic changes between 1980 and 1983 were credited to Turgut Özal, who was the main person responsible for the economic policy by the Demirel Destined administration since 24 January 1980. Özal supported the IMF, and to this end he forced the resignation of the director of the Central Bank, İsmail Aydınoğlu, who opposed it.
+On the day of the coup, it was on the verge of collapse, with triple-digit inflation.
+There was large-scale unemployment and a chronic foreign trade deficit.
+The economic changes between 1980 and 1983 were credited to Turgut Özal.
+In 1979, Özal became an undersecretary in Demirel's minority government until the coup.
+As an undersecretary, he played a major role in developing economic reforms, known as the 24 January decisions, which paved the way for greater neoliberalism in the Turkish economy.
+After the coup, he was appointed Deputy Prime Minister of Turkey responsible for the economy in Ulusu's government and continued to implement economic reforms. Özal supported the International Monetary Fund, and to this end he forced the resignation of the director of the Central Bank, İsmail Aydınoğlu, who opposed it.

 The strategic aim was to unite Turkey with the "global economy," which big business supported, and gave Turkish companies the ability to market products and services globally.
 One month after the coup, London's International Banking Review wrote "A feeling of hope is evident among international bankers that Turkey's military coup may have opened the way to greater political stability as an essential prerequisite for the revitalization of the Turkish economy".
 During 1980–1983, the foreign exchange rate was allowed to float freely.
 Foreign investment was encouraged.
 The national establishments, initiated by Atatürk's Reforms, were promoted to involve joint enterprises with foreign establishments.
 The 85% pre-coup level government involvement in the economy forced a reduction in the relative importance of the state sector.
 Just after the coup, Turkey revitalized the Atatürk Dam and the Southeastern Anatolia Project, which was a land reform project promoted as a solution to the underdeveloped Southeastern Anatolia.
 It was transformed into a multi-sector social and economic development program, a sustainable development program, for the 9 million people of the region.
 The closed economy, produced for only Turkey's need, was subsidized for a vigorous export drive.

 The drastic expansion of the economy during this period was relative to the previous level.
 The GDP remained well below those of most Middle Eastern and European countries.
 The government froze wages while the economy experienced a significant decrease of the public sector, a deflationist policy, and several successive mini-devaluations.